waimea-jlerch/200DTD-assesment/docs/Design.md

 <!-- Replace this text with an explanation of why the implication is relevant to this particular project. -->
 **Why is this relevant to this project?** <br>
 Often times the device that seems to be most accessible to international and migrant students are mobile devices such as phones and tablets.
-However, there are also students who prefer to use their labtop and school's computers.
+However, there are also students who prefer to use their laptop and school's computers.

 Therefore, I would like to aim for my system to be accessible on most devices without elements collapsing weirdly or arrange in an unusable format.
 As to promote easy access to the system to end-users.